Amazon Fire HD 10 Kids Edition specs

 Firstly there is the expense.

-At £200 the Amazon Fire HD 10 Kids Edition certainly isn't cheap, and considering the that the Amazon Fire HD 8 Kids Edition retails for £129.99, and the Amazon Fire 7 Kids Edition that slides in at a very affordable £99.99, you really do have to ask yourself if you and your offspring absolutely need to stretch to this best-in-class but expensive option.
+At £200 the Amazon Fire HD 10 Kids Edition certainly isn't cheap, and considering the that the Amazon Fire HD 8 Kids Edition retails for £129.99, you really do have to ask yourself if you and your offspring absolutely need to stretch to this best-in-class but expensive option.

 Secondly you need to factor in how open a platform you want from a tablet.

-Amazon's Kids Edition tablets all excel in terms of parental settings, with kid profiles that allow you to dictate exactly what content the child can access, but almost as a trade-off, when in an adult profile, the experience while more open remains very structured in comparison to normal tablets.
+Amazon's Kids Edition tablets all excel in terms of parental settings, with kid profiles that allow you to dictate exactly what content the child can access; but when in an adult profile, the experience remains very structured in comparison to normal tablets.

 And it is a structure that means the tablet, naturally you may say, leans heavily towards Amazon apps and stores.
 If you are already invested in Amazon's ecosystem, which is something that I am, then that isn't so much of a problem.
 I do still prefer the more open experience I am used to on my Samsung Galaxy Tab S3, though, which gives me far more options in terms of customisation.